Violence Against Women Act (VAWA) Self Petitioner Status

-VAWA permits you to seek lawful status without the assistance of your abuser.
+VAWA permits you to seek lawful permanent resident status without the assistance of your abuser.
 The abuser must be either:

 - Your U.S. citizen or LPR spouse (or former spouse if you divorced within two years of the VAWA self-petition as a result of the domestic violence);